Auditor Confirmation Letters Generator

 This blog post explains the framework of IFRS 5 for accounting for non-current assets held for sale, providing a practical example of how to classify, impair, and dispose of these assets, including handling disposal groups and reclassifications if sale plans change.

-Beta Journal Entry Pattern Detector
+Journal Entry Pattern Detector

 This blog post introduces a beta tool for detecting anomalies in journal entries using an Isolation Forest algorithm, which analyzes general ledger data to identify and flag unusual transactions based on patterns in dates, accounts, amounts, and descriptions.